 The cardio section of the JRE studio gym is where Joe Rogan worked out like a psycho for Sober October 2 and destroyed the competition.
 The gym has a good variety of different cardio machines including an air bike, climber, rower and manual treadmill.
 Any one of these machines is capable of delivering a punishing workout.

 Air bikes use a giant fan for resistance and provide a full body workout as they require pedalling with your legs in combination with moving your arms.
 The overbuilt Rogue Echo Bike is solid and sturdy with a belt-driven steel fan that produces a smooth and quiet ride.
-Rogan loves to push himself hard on the bike doing Tabata rounds (20 seconds of max effort followed by 10 seconds of rest).
+Rogan loves to push himself hard on the bike doing Tabata rounds (20 seconds of max effort sprints followed by 10 seconds of rest).
+He says it’s his favorite piece of cardio equipment ever.

 Vertical cardio training uses your arms and legs to step and climb with a push and pull action.
 It provides a zero impact, full body workout with a high calorie burn rate.
 The VersaClimber LX is a commercial grade machine with adjustable resistance.